T38a/siteforweb-/README.md

 Repo containing my websites source code<br>

-Trying to push from VS is a nightmare, I swear.
+Alright i can push from vs now found a good plugin to help <3